zemchuks/contact-keeper-MERN/README.md

 This is an application where you can register, login, create and store contact information.

+The Project was hosted on Heroku.
+Demo can be found [Here](https://contact-store.herokuapp.com/landing)

 ## Required Features

 - User (client) can signup.